What's so great about it?

 Plan II students develop a strong sense of community through shared classes, student organizations, and a home base in the Plan II office.
 The Plan II Students Association sponsors book discussions, arts organizations (theater, music, publications, and exhibitions), Convocation, a freshman retreat, and occasional picnics and parties.
 The Plan II office is equipped with computers and other equipment for student use.
 Students often stop by the office to check out the latest news, to chat with students and staff, or simply to grab a cookie from the cookie jar.

 The Plan II Honors Program is in all respects excellent.
-Moreover, it is nearly a perfect example of a front-loaded honors program, one that directs most of its resources to laying a foundation in the first two years and then leaves students to engage in maximum self-realization.
+Moreover, it is a front-loaded honors program, one that directs most of its resources to laying a foundation in the first two years and then leaves students to engage in maximum self-realization.
 It is one of the least expensive state programs, not just relatively but absolutely...
 This is one of the best bargains in American higher education.Ivy League Programs at State School Prices, Arco-Prentice Hall, Robert R. Sullivan, 1994

 "In many ways, Plan II is the ideal community, a microcosm of the 'real' world that includes philosophers, engineers, artists, businessmen, economists, poets, and architects.
 Through discussion with future leaders in a variety of fields, I have received an empowering perspective that guides my own approach toward community-building.